shimaore/well-groomed-feast/middleware/email_notifier.coffee.md

           user.db.get 'voicemail_settings'
         .then (settings) ->
           return unless settings.email_notifications
-          for email, params of settings.email_notifications
+          notifications = for email, params of settings.email_notifications send_email_notification message,
-            send_email_notification message,
               email: email
               do_not_record: settings.do_not_record